PathBoard/pathboard.github.io/docs/index.md

 ## About
 **PathBoard** is a mobile and web application dedicated to analyze and monitor real-time and historical data from athletic performance.

+It offers an interactive dashboard where you can view and compare many analytical measure : speed, acceleration, altitude, GPS coordinate over the time of your running session for instance.

 ## Contact